M-Sufyan003/Offline_Map_of_Gujarkhan/README.md

 # Offline Map Options

-This project is designed for offline use.
+- This project is designed for offline use.
-You can choose any of the following methods:
+- You can choose any of the following methods:

-Use a georeferenced image overlay (PNG/JPG)
+1.Use a georeferenced image overlay (PNG/JPG)

-Use offline tiles (optional, more advanced)
+2.Use offline tiles (optional, more advanced)

 # Contributions